swcanner/capsif2_clean/README.md

 We include the NoCAP and DR datasets in the `datasets/` directory with a list of PDBs.
 All non-RCSB retrievable structures (e.g. designed non-binders and ProGen lysozymes) are at the remote server [`data.graylab.jhu.edu/picap_capsif2/`](https://data.graylab.jhu.edu/picap_capsif2/).

+Use case note, due to pyrosetta problems, we only can use PDB files for input so all cif files are converted using Bio.PDB to pdb files and then output as a pdb to the `output_data/` directory.